BryantLiang/DH110/Portfolio/README.md

 ### Bryant Liang | DH 110 Fall 2022

+## Introduction
+This project took place over Fall Quarter 2022 in DH 110 and consisted of designing a solution that addressed one of the UN's 17 sustainability goals.
+I wanted to address the issue of irresponsible consumption and production and ideated that assisting people in sorting their waste correctly could lead to more recycling and lead to a more sustainable use of resources, thus working towards responsible consumption and production.
+My process throughout the quarter included conducting UX research, engaging in UX storytelling, wireframing and prototyping, all which ultimately led to a design of an app called DisposeMe.
+DisposeMe is designed to be a platform that makes it easier for users to properly determine how to sort their waste.

 ## Design Statement
 According to Waste Management, an American trash collecting company, the average recycling contamination rate — or disposal of trash or recyclables in the wrong recycling bin — is 25%, meaning 1 in 4 items thrown in a recycling bin isn't recyclable.
 This is alarming as we are consuming so many products everyday, and we are missing out on the chance of recycling a quarter of our products.
-Therefore, in my project, I wanted to address this problem of irresponsible consumption and reduce the average recycling contamination rate.
-I did this by creating an app, DisposeMe, that made proper waste disposal easier for users.
+Therefore, in my project, I wanted to address this issue of irresponsible consumption by reducing the average recycling contamination rate.
+DisposeMe acheives this goal and aims to do so in a simple and efficient manner for users.

 ## Research